irlrobot/portfolio/README.md

 # Josh Campbell's Portfolio
-Hello recruiter or hiring manager!
-My name's Josh and I like Python, Docker, Linux, AWS, Amazon Alexa, drones, and beer.
 This is a curated list of projects I have on GitHub and other places on the web that I think you might be interested in.
 My full GitHub profile can be found [here](https://github.com/irlrobot) and [this is my StackOverflow profile](https://stackoverflow.com/users/3066574/irlrobot) if you're into that sort of thing.

 # Projects
 ## lambda-chef-node-cleanup - Python AWS Lambda Function